nick-shaw/blackmagic-output/README.md

 - `hdr_metadata`: Optional HDR metadata dict with keys:
   - `'eotf'`: Eotf enum (SDR, PQ, or HLG)
   - `'custom'`: Optional HdrMetadataCustom object for custom metadata values
 - `video_range`: For RGB10 float inputs only, whether to use video range (64-940) or full range (0-1023).
 Default: True (video range).
-Note: Does not apply to YUV10, which always uses video range. uint16 inputs are bit-shifted and ignore this parameter.
+Note: Does not apply to YUV10 (always video range) or RGB12 (always full range). uint16 inputs are bit-shifted and ignore this parameter.
 - Returns: True if successful

 **`display_solid_color(color, display_mode) -> bool`**